 The Lakers would be tuned in from the get-go in a potential series against the Pelicans, as evidenced by these individual performances from James and Davis during their head-to-head meetings this season.

-New Orleans has a talented roster but it doesn't have an answer for L.A.'s All-Star duo, which has led to a 3-0 season series thus far.
+New Orleans has a talented roster but it doesn't have an answer for L.A.'s All-Star duo, which has led to a 4-0 season series thus far.
 Davis didn't even play in the fourth matchup as LeBron took care of business on his own, finishing with a 34-point triple-double in a game the Lakers trailed entering the fourth quarter.

 Portland Trail Blazers

 Playoff experience: Seven players, 292 games (Nurkic and Collins, 25 games)

 In Damian Lillard, the Trail Blazers have the best player among all the teams vying for the eighth spot.
 This season, Lillard is averaging 36.0 points, 9.0 assists and 6.0 rebounds through three games against the Lakers.

 With Lillard and CJ McCollum, Portland boasts a prolific backcourt that provides matchup problems for Los Angeles.
 Who do you turn to in order to slow them down?
 Is it Avery Bradley?
 Alex Caruso?
 Danny Green?
 Rajon Rondo?

 That the Trail Blazers have such a strong backcourt shifts the focus to the frontcourt, where the Lakers have the clear upper hand with James and Davis.
 But Trevor Ariza and Hassan Whiteside each have the defensive pedigree to at least make things difficult for them because, if we're being honest, stopping them isn't in the cards for anyone anymore.